kamalaboulhosn/pubsub-vertex-ai-example/README.md

 pip install -r requirements.txt python3 deploy.py <PROJECT_ID> <REGION>
 ```
-The `STAGING_BUCKET` is the Cloud Storage bucket created in the output resources script.
 Once this step completes, you should see output like the following:

 ```
 INFO: To use this AgentEngine in another session: